 At least half of the members should have residency in Estonia or any other EU country or Switzerland.
 It is not required for the managers to also be shareholders and can be appointed among the employees.
 It is the board’s duty to organize an annual general meeting of the shareholders.

-How to register an Estonian limited liability company
+How to register an Estonian limited liability company in 2021

 finding a legal address for the company in the Estonian city it will operate in;